NAMI-THU/DSA-Thrombus-Classifier/Installation.md

 ## Setup

-This chapter describes the steps that need to be taken in order to install the application.
+This section describes the steps that need to be taken in order to install the application.

 ### Prerequisites